gokh4nozturk/horse-race/README.md

 - **Results Tracking**: Track race results and performance statistics
 - **Responsive Design**: Works on different screen sizes

+## Build Features

+- **Console Log Removal**: All console.log statements are automatically removed in production builds to improve performance and security

 ## Testing

 The application has comprehensive test coverage: